 Interactive Notebook Flashcards Bundle

 I got so sick of traditional flashcards that didn’t work very well, so I invented these flashcards with a photo on one side and the word in the target language on the other side.
 Students tape them directly into their notebooks and practice writing underneath the flaps.
 No more lost or misspelled flashcards!
 Great for visual learners.
 Can also be cut into manipulatives for a variety of class games.

 A more advanced version of INB flashcards.
 These strips of paper tell a small story.
 Students fill in the blanks in the stories on one side and then fill in more parts of the story on the other.
 Lastly, they write the complete sentences in their notebooks.
 These make great sub plans!

 Add some pizzazz to your food units and classroom marketplaces!
 Flashcards, game ideas, video clips, etc.

 You can purchase these lesson plans individually or save 25% and get them all as a French lesson plans bundle.

-I know that this is a major investment at $149.99, but trust me, it will save you hours and hours of time, plus it will make coming to class more fun for you and your students.
+I know this is a major investment, but trust me, it will save you hours and hours of time, plus it will make coming to class more fun for you and your students.
 And if you don’t trust me, here’s what other teachers say: